HackerN64/F3DEX3/README.md

 - Avoid using `G_MTX_MUL` in `SPMatrix`.
 That is, make sure your game engine computes a matrix stack on the CPU and sends the final matrix for each object / limb to the RSP, rather than multiplying matrices on the RSP.
-OoT already does the former for precision / accuracy reasons and only uses `G_MTX_MUL` in a couple obscure places; it is okay to leave those.
+OoT already usually does the former for precision / accuracy reasons and only uses `G_MTX_MUL` in a couple places; it is okay to leave those.
 This change is recommended because the `G_MTX_MUL` mode of `SPMatrix` has been moved to Overlay 4 in F3DEX3 (see below), making it substantially slower than it was in F3DEX2.
 It still functions the same though so you can use it if it's really needed.
 - Re-export as many display lists (scenes, objects, skeletons, etc.) as possible with fast64 set to F3DEX3 mode, to take advantage of the substantially larger vertex buffer, triangle packing commands, "hints" system, etc.
-- Once everything in your romhack is ported to F3DEX3 and everything is stable, `#define NO_SYNCS_IN_TEXTURE_LOADS` and fix any crashes or graphical issues that arise.
+- Once everything in your romhack is ported to F3DEX3 and everything is stable, `#define NO_SYNCS_IN_TEXTURE_LOADS` (at the top of, or before including, the GBI) and fix any crashes or graphical issues that arise.
 Display lists exported from fast64 already do not contain these syncs, but vanilla display lists or custom ones using the texture loading multi-command macros do.
-Disabling the syncs saves a few percent of RDP cycles for each material setup; what percentage this is of the total RDP time depends on how many triangles are typically drawn between each material change.
+  Disabling the syncs saves a few percent of RDP cycles for each material setup;
+  what percentage this is of the total RDP time depends on how many triangles are typically drawn between each material change.
 For more information, see the GBI documentation near this define.

 ### Recommended Changes (Lighting)